TS552 - Measuring equipment Vevor - Free user manual and instructions

 If the output signal generated by the transmitter is weak and can be increased to a normal level, the fuse in the transmitter may be damaged.

-Use the following procedure to check whether the fuse is damage
+Use the following procedure to check whether the fuse is damaged:

 - Disconnect the transmitter from all cables/leads connected.

-- Turn on the transmitter, then set its transmission level to level 1. " "Is shown on the transmitter display.
+- Turn on the transmitter, then set its transmission level to level 1.
+"1" is shown on the transmitter display.
 Connect one end of a test lead to the red terminal of the transmitter.

 - Turn on the receiver.
-The receiver defaults to the automatic mode and the symbol "AUTO" appears on the receiver display as a indicator.
+The receiver defaults to the automatic mode and the symbol "AUTO" appears on the receiver display as an indicator.

 - Place both the transmitter and receiver on a wooden desk (or nonmetallic desk).
-Move the receiver probe close to the test lead is connected to the red terminal of the transmitter, and adjust the position of the receiver until the receiver displays a reading which approximates 700.
-Do not move the receiver from now on and i following procedure, and note down this reading.
+Move the receiver probe close to the test lead that is connected to the red terminal of the transmitter, and adjust the position of the receiver until the receiver displays a reading which approximates 700.
+Do not move the receiver from now on in the following procedure, and note down this reading.

-- If the fuse in the transmitter is good, the reading on the receive display will roughly double.
+- If the fuse in the transmitter is good, the reading on the receiver display will roughly double.

 If needed, use the following steps to replace the fuse: